Sunburst Award: History

+Winners

+General

+Prior to 2008, the Sunburst Award was presented in a single category.
+In later years, it was broken down into two or three categories, including adult, young adult, and short story.

+After the 2020-2024 hiatus due to the COVID-19 pandemic, the award seems to have returned to a single category.

+Adult

+Short story

+The Sunburst Award for Short Story was introduced in 2016.

+Young adult

 Lists of nominees

 For a complete and up to date listing of current and past long-listed and short-listed works, please see the Sunburst Award Website.

 Eligibility

 The Sunburst Award administration and juries use the broadest possible definition of speculative fiction for eligibility purposes: "science fiction, fantasy, magic realism, horror, surrealism, fantastique, fabulism, myth and legend, fantastical storytelling, and any other writing beyond the strictly realistic".
 To be eligible for the award, a work must be published between January 1 and December 31 of the previous year.
 Only Canadian citizens and landed immigrants are eligible.